Newmarket Royals: Coaches

-Both Shawn Mackenzie and Don Boyd, coaches of the Newmarket Royals were former goalies.
+Both of the coaches of the Newmarket Royals, Shawn Mackenzie and Don Boyd, were former goalies.
 Don Boyd previously coached the London Knights and the Sault Ste.
 Marie Greyhounds.

 Shawn Mackenzie, a native of Bedford, Nova Scotia played in the OHL for the Windsor Spitfires and Oshawa Generals, and briefly for the New Jersey Devils in 1983.
 He later coached the Halifax Mooseheads in the QMJHL.